Ahmed-M-Sadek/database-editor-linux-bash-script/README.md

 #### 1) Use the changePermissions.sh script
 #### 2) Set the permissions manually

-It is also preferrable to set the working directory before hand in the configeration file "configFile.txt" make sure that you set the working directory as the bin directory this ensures the script to find the requires built-in sub-scripts which it uses to complete its required functionalitites
-In case you already have a Databases DIrectory: set the working space to the Databases directory.
+It is also preferrable to set the working space before hand in the configeration file "configFile.txt" In case you already have a Databases DIrectory: set the working space to the Databases directory.
 You can also set the working space directory to an empty directory in order to create a new Databases directory in that path.